Russo-Circassian War: Treaty of Adrianople

 The Treaty of Adrianople was signed on 14 September 1829.
 According to the document, Circassia was given by the Ottoman Empire to Russia.
-Circassia was not a part of the Ottoman Empire, so it was not clear how this happened, and many, including German economist Karl Marx, criticised this event.
+However, Circassia was not part of the Ottoman Empire, so it is not clear how this happened.
+Many, including German economist Karl Marx, criticised this event.

 In 1830, an emergency council, attended by representatives from all over Circassia, convened to discuss the treaty.
-Most Circassian leaders believed the treaty was a hoax, not the real one, as they believed that the Ottoman Empire would never abandon the Circassians.
-And it was decided to send a delegation to the Ottoman sultan to examine the accuracy of the news.
+Most Circassian leaders believed the treaty was a hoax, as they believed that the Ottoman Empire would never abandon the Circassians.
+It was decided to send a delegation to the Ottoman sultan to examine the accuracy of the news.

 Seferbiy Zaneqo, Nour Mohammad Haghur, and Tram were selected as delegates.
 They hoped to meet with the Ottoman caliph to ask the matter and receive a blessing.
 When they arrived, the Russian ambassador demanded their arrest.
 Following this, Zaneqo hid while the other two delegates returned to Circassia.
-After confirming that it is in fact the real treaty, the Circassians considered it invalid, arguing that because their territory had been independent of the Ottomans, Istanbul had no right to cede it.
-Circassian ambassadors were sent to England, France and Ottoman lands announcing that they deny this treaty under all conditions.
+After confirming the treaty's legitimacy, the Circassians considered it invalid, arguing that because their territory had been independent of the Ottomans, Istanbul had no right to cede it.
+Circassian ambassadors were sent to England, France, and Ottoman lands announcing that they deny this treaty under all conditions.

 Zaneqo offered the Russians a white peace in which Circassia would remain independent and Russia would leave the region.
 The Russians wanted the Circassians to surrender unconditionally, but the Circassian stance was clear:

-Before 1830 Russia maintained a siege line along the Kuban River.
+Before 1830, Russia maintained a siege line along the Kuban River.
 There was constant raiding by both sides but no change in borders.
-In the late 1830s Russia gained increasing control of the coast.
-This slowed down after in 1834, the Circassian army under the command of Kizbech Tughuzhuqo defeated the Russian army of 12,000 men.
+Over the following years, Russia gained increasing control of the coast, but this momentum slowed down after the Circassians defeated the Russian army in the Battle of Abinsk in 1834.

-In early January 1831, Sefebiy Zaneqo organized several general meetings with Circassian leaders.
-Among other things, he put forward the idea of a possible reconciliation between the Circassians and Russia, on the stipulation that the Russians retreated behind the Kuban, however, this proposal was rejected.
+In early January 1831, Zaneqo organized several general meetings with Circassian leaders.
+Among other things, he put forward the idea of a possible reconciliation between the Circassians and Russia, on the stipulation that the Russians retreated behind the Kuban; however, this proposal was rejected.

 In 1831, the Russian government considered the destruction of the Natukhaj tribe in favor of populating their land on the northern coast of the Black Sea with Cossacks.
 In late 1831, in retaliation for Circassian attacks against Cossack military bases, Russian General Frolov and his task force destroyed several villages.
-Beginning the night of November 20, a "horror campaign" was started, in which villages were surrounded by artillery weapons and shot at.
+A "horror campaign" began on the night of 20 November, in which villages were surrounded by artillery weapons and shot at.
 The targets were local homes, as well as mosques.
 The operation was described in a report: